Have your say

 • Fast Facts – Schizophrenia, 3rd edn

 • Fast Facts – Disorders of the pancreas and biliary tract, 2nd edn.

 Contact Emma Craig at email@example.com for more information.

 Fast Facts: Acne, 2nd edn - covering 10 years' of updates!

-Who’s it for?
+Who is it for?

 What makes it the best of its kind?

-What do others say?
+What do the reviewers say?

 “This easy to navigate gem is packed full of up to date information on how to individualize management for your acne patient … the summaries at the end of each chapter make for great speed reading!”